gdtyra/gdtyra.github.io/llm_chats.md

 The TIROS-1 weather satellite launched by NASA in 1960 took more comprehensive images of Earth from an altitude of around 450 miles.

-The first full-disk image of the Earth was taken by the ATS-3 satellite in 1967 at an altitude of 22,300 miles.
+The first full-disk image of the Earth (what most would consider "from space") was taken by the ATS-3 satellite in 1967 at an altitude of 22,300 miles.

 ### Q: How did palm trees end up in California?